Why Costa Rica’s Caribbean food is so unique

 History of the cuisine of Limon

 Costa Rica’s Caribbean coast is full of stories.
 Let’s start with the fact it was one of Cristobal Colon’s destinies in his first travel to continental America.
 Then Gil Gonzalez Davila visited the coast coming from Panama and named it the “rich coast” diving (without knowing) the name the country now uses.
 He named the place because the indigenous population wore luxurious jewelry made of gold and other precious metals.
+There were 3 tribal factions in the area when the Spanish arrived, the Bribri, the Talamancan, and the Cabecar, who cultivated important ingredients for the dishes to come in the next centuries.

 The legacy of the rail train